 - Soap, including body wash, bubble bath and shampoo.

-- Household cleaners, including laundry detergent, all-purpose cleaners, dish detergents, window cleaners, furniture polish, drain cleaners and toilet disinfectants.
+- Household cleaners, including laundry detergent, all-purpose cleaners, dishwasher detergents, window cleaners, furniture polish, drain cleaners and toilet disinfectants.
 Wear gloves while using these.

 - The fragrances in fabric conditioner and dryer sheets may contain quaternium and imidazolidinyl, described as formaldehyde releasers and known irritants.